Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in six of their past 10 games and won five of those contests.
+- The Dodgers have played as the favorite in six of their past 10 games and won four of those contests.

 - Oddsmakers have not set a spread for any of the Dodgers' last 10 games.